 Why Get a Mixed Dog Breed?

 There are way too many reasons why you should get a mixed dog breed instead.
-I don’t want to spend too much time here making my case, but here are my three favorite reasons.
+I don’t want to spend a lot of time making my case, but here are my three favorite reasons:

 1. Mutt Dogs are (Often) Healthier

 This is a long-standing argument among scientists, researchers and veterinarians.
-But, the theory is simple.
-More gene diversity in mutt dogs means they’re less likely to develop hereditary diseases and disorders.
+But, the theory is very simple.
+More gene diversity in mutt dogs means they’re less likely to develop hereditary diseases and/or disorders.

-The Journal of the American Veterinary Medical Association did a study in 2013, involving roughly 90,000 dogs.
-What they found was that purebred dogs were more likely to develop 10 different genetic disorders compared to mutts.
-These disorders ranged anywhere from cataracts to hypothyroidism.
+The Journal of the American Veterinary Medical Association did a study in 2013, involving about 90,000 dogs.
+They found that purebred dogs were more likely to develop 10 different genetic disorders, such as cataracts and hypothyroidism, compared to mutt dogs.

 On the other hand, it can be argued that most of these genetic disorders are caused by recessive genes.
-This means that both parents would need the rarer recessive gene for the offspring to develop these disorders.
+This means that both parents would need the rarer recessive gene for the offspring to inherit these type of disorders.

 2. You Can Literally Rescue a Dog